 Our medical director will review the appeal and render a decision to overturn or uphold the decision.

 We authorize hospital observation status when medically appropriate.
-Hospital observation is generally designed to evaluate a member’s medical condition and determine the need for actual admission, or to stabilize a member’s condition and typically lasts less than 48 hours.
+Hospital observation is generally designed to evaluate a member’s medical condition and determine the need for actual admission, or to stabilize a member’s condition.
 For MA members, we also follow any applicable CMS guidelines to determine whether observation services are medically appropriate.
 Typical cases, when observation status is used, include rule-out diagnoses and medical conditions that respond quickly to care.
 Members under observation status may later convert to an inpatient admission if medically necessary.

-If a hospital does not receive authorization from us within one hour of the initial call requesting authorization, the emergent and/or urgent services prompting the admission are assumed to be authorized and should be documented as such to us until we direct or arrange care for the member.
+If a hospital does not receive authorization from us within 1 hour of the initial call requesting authorization, the emergent and/ or urgent services prompting the admission are assumed to be authorized and should be documented as such to us until we direct or arrange care for the member.
 Once we become involved with managing or directing the member’s care, all services provided must be authorized by us.

 Before transfer/admit to a SNF, we must approve the member’s treatment plan.
 The member’s network physician must perform the initial physical exam and complete a written report within 48 hours of a member’s admission to the SNF.
 We perform an initial review and subsequent reviews as we deem necessary.
 Federal and state regulations require that members at SNFs be seen by a physician at least once every 30 calendar days.